 - Rev. Brian K. Muzás, Assistant Professor is serving a two-year term as Secretary of the Executive Committee of Non-Governmental Organizations Associated with the United Nations Department of Public Information.

 - Dr. Borislava Manojlovic, Director of Research Projects, Received a CDI grant for the 2016 - 2017 academic year for her research projected titled, "Improving Quality of Online Offerings Based on Students' Needs and Experience."
 This grant program is a collaboration between the Office of the Provost, and the Teaching, Learning and Technology Center at Seton Hall.

 Dr. Andrea Bartoli, Dean:

-Dr. Yanzhong Huang, Associate Professor and Director of the Center for Global Health Studies has published the following:
+Dr. Yanzhong Huang, Associate Professor and Director of the Center for Global Health Studies':